cuvva/terms/terms.md

 We reserve the right to charge you reasonable costs for chargebacks raised in your name, or against any payment cards you've used.

-We can't make changes to a product once it's been purchased.
-So if you purchase a motor insurance product, you wouldn't be able to change it to cover a different vehicle, for example.
-If you wanted to cover a different vehicle, you would need to get a new quote in the app or website, before purchasing a new motor insurance product.
+We can't make changes to a short-term motor insurance product once it's been purchased.
+So if you purchase short-term motor insurance, from 1 hour up to 28 days, you wouldn't be able to change it to cover a different vehicle, for example.
+If you wanted to cover a different vehicle in that case, you would need to get a new quote in the app or website, before purchasing a new motor insurance product.

 Referrals are intended for people you know.
 So please don't post your referral links publicly.
 We might limit how many people can redeem your links if we find any posted publicly.

 The expiry date of any discount will depend on the promotion you're looking to benefit from.
 But no discount will last for more than 12 months from the date of redemption.
 If you have any questions, including when the deadlines are, please chat to us and we'll help.

 Cuvva can't guarantee that our app or website will be available at all times, including due to problems with third party websites or your internet connectivity.
-Cuvva won't be responsible to you for any losses or inconvenience as a result of our app or website being unavailable.
+Cuvva won't be responsible to you for any losses or inconvenience as a result of our app or website being unavailable or not functioning properly.

 ## 5. Your Responsibility for Accurate information